 Remedy

-BMW will notify owners by mail and instruct you to take your vehicle to a dealer to update the engine management software.
+General Motors will notify owners by mail and instruct you to take your truck to a dealer to replace the brake caliper bolts.

 Safety Risk